Becoming an Editor FAQ

 Here are some ways to find work when you’re starting out:

-• Email publishers and ask if you can take their editing test to be added to their freelancer pool.
-Try to find out who the production editor is and email them directly, as they oversee the editing process.
+Email publishers and ask if you can take their editing test to be added to their freelancer pool.
+Try to find out who the managing editor or production editor is and email them directly, as they oversee the editing process.

-• If you’re a member of a professional organization, make sure to update your directory listing so you’re findable.
-Some organizations, such as the EFA or Editors of Color, have job listings you can apply to.
+If you’re a member of a professional organization, make sure to update your directory listing so you’re findable.
+Some organizations, such as the EFA, ACES, and Editors of Color, have job listings you can apply to.

 Some things to remember: